Email Warmup

 Do warm-up tools work for Outlook and Microsoft 365 inboxes?

 They can, but Microsoft inboxes often behave differently from Gmail.
 Prioritize gradual ramp-up, realistic reply behavior, and consistency.
-Make sure your authentication setup is clean before judging warm-up performance.
+Make sure your SPF, DKIM, and DMARC setup is clean before judging warm-up performance.

 How do I know if warm-up is helping?